MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/walkie-talkie.md

 ms.service: msteams
 audience: admin
 ms.reviewer: prastogi
-description: How to configure the Walkie Talkie app in Microsoft Teams, from an IT admin perspective. ms.localizationpriority: medium search.appverid: MET150 f1.keywords:
+description: How to manage and configure the Walkie Talkie app in Microsoft Teams, from an IT admin perspective. ms.localizationpriority: medium search.appverid: MET150 f1.keywords: